PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_exercises.md

 * Good questions below.
 May need to be exercises.

+* Visiting Robert P. Munafo https://mrob.com/pub/comp/xmorphia/index.html simulations and matching some more up to our Jupyter Notebook simulations

+* The Gray-Scott reactions always seem to reach a steady state where the simulation stops moving.
+Are you able to find parameters or predator placement which creates an oscillatory pattern?

+* Play with the seed_size in the Gray-Scott jupyter notebook.
+What does this parameter control?

 **STOP**: Is it ever possible for a square to have a concentration greater than 1?
 Why or why not?
 {: .notice--primary}